Swissotel Nankai Osaka Quick Review: Excellent Location But Dated Rooms

 Dated Room Conditions

-The furniture had clearly seen better days.
+In the Swiss Advantage room, the furniture had clearly seen better days.
 The chairs and couches no longer provided any comfort.
 The desk and all surfaces got many scratch marks.
 Everything in the room appeared sad and worn out.
+Some switches and sockets looked like they belonged to several decades ago.
+The room lighting system was also not adequate, adding to the overall dim and outdated feel.

 Below Average Breakfast